binarynonsense/comic-book-reader/README.md

 ## Related Projects:

 - [ACBT - Comic Book Tools](https://github.com/binarynonsense/comic-book-tools)
-  - Still in beta, it aims to be a stand-alone, command-line version of some of the tools available in ACBR.
+  - Stand-alone, command-line version of some of the tools available in ACBR.

 ## License: